peteroupc/peteroupc.github.io/randomgendoc.md

      |      Returns 1 at probability p, 0 otherwise.
      |
      |  beta(self, a, b, nc=0)
-     |      Generates a beta-distributed random number.
+     |      Generates a beta-distributed random variate.
      |      `a` and `b` are the two parameters of the beta distribution,
      |      and `nc` is a parameter such that `nc` other than 0
      |      indicates a _noncentral_ distribution.